us-irs/spacepackets-py/docs/index.rst

 It also contains various helper modules

-- :py:class:`spacepackets.ecss.pus_verificator.PusVerificator` module to track the verification of sent telecommands
+- :py:class:`spacepackets.ecss.pus_verificator.PusVerificator` class to track the verification of sent telecommands
 - PTC and PFC definitions for ECSS packets inside the :py:mod:`spacepackets.ecss.fields` module

 Other pages (online)